- Charles University

 Msgr.
 Professor Tomáš Halík is Professor of Philosophy at the Institute of Philosophy and Religious Studies at Charles University in Prague.
 He specializes in philosophy of religion and sociology of religion, interreligious dialogue and dialogue between believers and nonbelievers.

-Professor Halík is the author of numerous works in which his focus is the spiritual diagnosis of our times and the dialogue between faith and atheism, including Patience with God (2010), Night of the Confessor (2012) and I Want You to Be (2016).
+Professor Halík is the author of numerous works in which his focus is the spiritual diagnosis of our times and the dialogue between faith and atheism, including Patience with God (2010) and Night of the Confessor (2012).
+His book I Want You to Be (2016), which was published by the University of Notre Dame Press, received the Foreword Reviews’ INDIES Book of the Year Gold Award for Philosophy (2016) and the Catholic Press Association Book Award for Theology (2017).
 His books have been published in up to 18 languages and have received international recognition and awards.
 Patience with God (2010) received the prize for the best European Theological Book for 2009-2010 by the decision of European Society for Catholic Theology, and in the United States of America it was named book of the month in July 2010.